Make WordPress Fast

 Module 15: WordPress Core Configuration

-Harden wp-config.php for stability and speed
+Harden wp-config.php for more stable and performant operation

-Module 16: Browser DevTools & Performance Analysis
+Module 16: Browser DevTools & Frontend Profiling

 Module 17: Debugging Tools & Deep Analysis